sujanay/operating-system-project/README.md

 > 5. Finally, reads the **ext2** filesystem and displays information such as **Total filesystem size**, **Number of files**,
 > **Number of Directories**, etc.

+# Future Enhancements
+This project was accomplished for the partial fulfilment of **Operating Systems** course.
+So, there are several issues with the codes in the project such as:
+> 1. It does not implement counting the **inodes** and **directories** in the filesystem.
+> 2. The code is not very clean.

+Therefore, this project can be extended to overcome the above mentioned issues.

 # Acknowledgement
 I would like to thank **Dr. Kramer** (Youngstown State University) for giving us the opportunity to do this project.